National Guard checks homes in Buffalo for blizzard victims

 Gov. Kathy Hochul said Wednesday that the state is ready to deploy nearly 800,000 sandbags and more than 300 pumps and generators for flooding response efforts if needed.

-Buffalo Niagara International Airport reopened after a five-day closure, though many flights were canceled.
+Buffalo Niagara International Airport reopened after a five-day closure, although many flights were canceled.

 Temperatures rose above 40 degrees (about 4 degrees Celsius) in Buffalo on Wednesday and are expected to top 50 degrees (10 degrees Celsius) on Friday with a chance for showers, according to the National Weather Service.